CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

   .addEventListener("click", whenButtonClicked2);
 ```

-We can reduce this code duplication by using a JavaScript `class` (not the same as a class in CSS), a structure that ties together the state (`timesClicked`) and any functions that reference it (`whenButtonClicked`):
+We can reduce this code duplication by using a JavaScript `class` (not the same as a class in CSS).
+Classes are structures like objects but they have methods baked into them as well as holding state.
+For example here the class `Counter` ties together the state, `timesClicked`, and the functions that reference it like `whenButtonClicked`:

 ```javascript
 class Counter {